 We in the 12 counties destined to be coupled with you by the TSPLOST are a watching, nervous, and perhaps unwilling bride.
 We see $50 million in buildings built on land you don’t own, undisclosed liens of various description, land to be donated turned into air, a bribery trial involving this very project, controversy going back to 1998 with this partnership, and finally that you find yourselves hostages tonight to threats of those liens.
 These things pose a dire warning for associating ourselves with you.

 While these are strong words they are directed in a sense of hope, a profound desire to make this the night that everyone of you can recall with enormous pride, the night 10 men and a mayor who have feuded relentlessly came together and started accomplishing that which predecessors of the last 40 years could not.
 I would be proud to help.

-You see, if this body in its wisdom does not embrace a comprehensive program of reform, sound financial controls, and contract enforcement, beginning tonight, the sledgehammer blows from revelations of stunning irresponsibility, indeed Fraud will rip apart this community.
+You see, if this body in its wisdom does not embrace a comprehensive program of reform, sound financial controls, and contract enforcement, beginning tonight, the sledgehammer blows from revelations of stunning irresponsibility, indeed, fraud will rip apart this community.
 I do not refer to the transaction currently at issue, but others that we have identified throughout this government in recent months.
 Mr. Brigham was concerned about spending $30,000 on an audit.
-Well we can get that much back with 2 phone calls.
+Well, we can get that much back with two phone calls.
 There might be millions salvageable, based upon my preliminary review.

 Mr. Jackson and others seem to have bought the administrator’s assurances that there is security in the work of $500 an hour bond attorneys.
 Is there?
 In Jefferson County Alabama the county administrator and 4 county commissioners are now in the penitentiary because of the spawn of bond attorneys.
 There is a national scandal unfolding around the municipal bond market.
 It pays to keep up with these trends, lest you become the next victims.